Brazilian presidential inauguration: Inaugurations of Luiz Inácio Lula da Silva

-Inauguration of Dilma Rousseff
+Inaugurations of Dilma Rousseff

 Dilma Rousseff was inaugurated as President of Brazil on 1 January 2011.
 The event - which was organized by her transitional team, the Ministries of External Relations and Defense and the Presidency of the Republic - was awaited with some expectation, since she became the first woman to hold the office of president.
 Important female figures in Brazilian history were honored with panels spread across the Monumental Axis.

 Until 21 December 2010, the publishing house of the Senate had printed 1,229 invitations for Rousseff's inauguration.
 The National Congress had expected a total of 2,000 guests for the ceremony.
 The ceremony was attended by delegations from 47 countries.
 As reported by the press, a total of 23 heads of state and government had confirmed their presence.
 Among them were José Sócrates, Juan Manuel Santos, Mauricio Funes, Alan García, José Mujica, Hugo Chávez, Álvaro Colom, Alpha Condé, Sebastián Piñera, Evo Morales, and Boyko Borisov.
 U.S. President Barack Obama sent Secretary of State Hillary Clinton to represent him.
 Former Japanese Prime Minister Taro Aso also attended.

 In addition to the formal ceremony, Rousseff's inauguration also featured concerts by five female Brazilian singers: Elba Ramalho, Fernanda Takai, Mart'nália and Zélia Duncan, and Gaby Amarantos.
 The Ministry of Culture organized the cultural part of the event, having provided a budget of 1.5 million reais (around 0.8 million U.S. dollars) for it.
 The concerts started at 10:00 hours (local time) and stopped at 14:00 hours, with the start of the official inauguration ceremony.
 The concerts continued at 18:00 hours until 21:00 hours.
 Rousseff did not attend, as she held a reception at the Itamaraty Palace to foreign authorities which attended her inauguration.
 Each foreign authority had the opportunity to talk to her for 30 seconds.